Table of Contents

 Teacup poodles come in all the breed’s standard fur tones: black, white, apricot, blue, silver, cream, golden.
 The teacup poodle is 9 inches or smaller, and under 6 pounds in weight.
 They’re smart, loyal, and very proud.

 The teacup Maltese weighs in at an average of 3 pounds and is a gentle, sweet dog.
 The silky, graceful, long white fur is their trademark, and it’s recommended that this lapdog gets some exercise, no matter how tiny he or she may be.

 Tiny ≠ Easy

 Small, But Mighty: Owners may notice their tiny dog has quite a huge personality; one that can overrun the place if left to their own devices.
 Without proper discipline, teacup and small breed dogs can develop aggressive behavior and, dare we say, an ‘attitude problem.’
 Just because they’re pocket-sized doesn’t mean they don’t need to be socialized properly and trained.

-Know the Source: Buying a dog from an irresponsible breeder can not only lead to health complications but contributes to a pretty nasty industry.
+Know the Source: Buying a dog from an irresponsible breeder leads to health complications and contributes to an industry that is not kind to animals.